Key Takeaways:

 Viruses and mast cells:

 While textbook information on mast cell activation usually mentions parasites (worms), bacteria, and allergens, more recent research shows that viruses also activate mast cells.
-A 2015 paper shows influenza A virus directly activates mast cells, causing the release of cytokines and contributing to the excessive inflammatory response in the lungs.[ref]
+A 2015 paper shows that the influenza A virus directly activates mast cells, causing the release of cytokines and contributing to the excessive inflammatory response in the lungs.[ref]
 Animal studies show that this pattern of mast cell activation and excessive response holds true for several flu strains.
 Additionally, mast cell inhibitors dramatically reduced lung lesions and mortality rates from the flu.[ref]

 Other substances that activate mast cells: